Kim Shin-ji

-Kim Shin-ji is a South Korean professional footballer who plays as a midfielder for SWPL club Rangers, on loan from Serie A club AS Roma, and the South Korean national team.
+Kim Shin-ji is a South Korean professional footballer who plays as a midfielder for Liga F club Deportivo Alavés Gloriosas, on loan from Serie A club AS Roma, and the South Korean women's national team.

 Youth career

 Kim began playing football in an after-school club at her elementary school in Busan, where a P.E. teacher recognised her talent and suggested she transfer to a school with a girls' football programme.
 She transferred to Sangdae Elementary School in Pohang, and began attending national tournaments with the football team.
 She went on to play for Pohang Hangdo Middle School and then Pohang Girls' Electrical High School, where she was part of the winning team in the high school division at the Fall Women's Football Championship for three years in a row.
 After graduating from high school she played for Uiduk University.

 Club career

 In February 2025, Kim joined Italian side AS Roma, signing a contract until June 2027.
-In August, Kim was loaned to Rangers for the 2025–26 season.
+In August 2025, Kim was loaned to Rangers for the 2025–26 season.
+She made 23 appearances for the club across all competitions and was named in the PFA Scotland 2026 SWPL Team of the Year.
+In July 2026, Kim joined Spanish side Deportivo Alavés Gloriosas on a one-year loan deal.